varocketry/guitar-mastery-hub/public/lessons/lesson_046_complete_theory_integration.md

 ---

-## ðŸŽµ WHY THIS MATTERS: THE COMPLETE PICTURE
+## 🎵 WHY THIS MATTERS: THE COMPLETE PICTURE

 ### The Journey You've Completed